JosephHewitt/wardriver_rev3/CONTRIBUTING.md

 Try to keep your pull request scoped to a single change.
 Adding 3 new features should result in 3 pull requests.

-## Other
+## 3rd party software

 When adding 3rd party dependencies, please ensure they can be downloaded from the Arduino library manager.
 Please also keep the number of new dependencies to a minimum.
-You must add the new library to `libraries.txt` so our automated build service knows what to install.
+You must add a reference to the new library in `libraries.txt` so our automated build service knows what to install.
 It should be in the format of `libraryname@1.1.1` and a specific version should be used.

+In addition, `boards.txt` should be configured in a similar way for the board(s) used.
+For example: `esp32:esp32@2.0.8`

+## Other

 Feel free to ask questions on the issues tracker if you would like to contribute but are unsure about how.